lydell/autoprefixer-brunch/readme.md

 =====

 Install it: [how to][usage], [what plugin version to use][version].
-`npm install --save zopfli- brunch` should do the trick.
+`npm install --save autoprefixer-brunch` should do the trick.
 Make sure that it is listed _after_ any CSS preprocessors in the dependencies.

 You can specify the browsers you want to target in your project: